 It’s a feeling of relaxation and a sense of safety which can be promoted by having the right personal setup in your home.
 For instance, you can make your living room cozier by using the warm glow of pillar candles.

 You could also use scented candles to promote hygge in your living room or bedroom.
 If your place is cozy, your mind will be more relaxed.
-Grab your chunkiest blanket and cozy up with a great book and you’re living as hygge intends.
+So grab your chunkiest blanket and cozy up with a great book and you’re living as hygge intends.

 Have you been trying to finish reading a novel or even writing one?
 Have you been procrastinating about learning to play a musical instrument or want to absorb yourself in learning a new language?
-Now there’s time to do some of the things you always wanted to do but you were simply too busy to do them.
+Take the time to do some of the things you always wanted to do but you were simply too busy to do them - even if it’s just 10 minutes a day, that time just for you can really help calm anxiety.

 Physical exercise like yoga, brisk walks, and strength exercises will help you not only to improve your physical health but will also help keep you sane and mentally focused.
 It also helps you deal with stress and anxiety as feel-good neurochemicals like dopamine and endorphins are released during exercise.

-Even when you’re quarantined in your home, you can use technology to stay in contact with loved ones, friends, and colleagues.
-It’s even possible to attend virtual church services or participate in online fundraisers to support the frontline healthcare workers.
+The incredible technology at our disposal helps us to stay in contact with loved ones, friends, and colleagues.
+It’s even possible now to attend virtual church services, online dance parties, and digital workshops.